Eigenmodes of the Laplacian on Hyperbolic Lattices: Concept of Local Inclination

-An extensive numerical study for non-integer $\mu>0$ (not shown here) revealed that the lattice eigenfunctions analogous to plane waves differ only slightly from the continuum eigenfunctions~(\ref{ContinuumPlaneWave2}) and seem to exhibit the same exponential characteristics on large scales.
-This suggests that the lattice eigenfunctions $\Psi_{\mu,b}(z_j)$ differ from the continuum eigenfunctions $\psi_{\mu,b}(z_j)$ only by some \textit{correction factor} $\chi_j$, which is expected to be close to $1$ everywhere on the lattice:
+An extensive numerical study of the eigenvalue problem for general positive and non-integer values of $\mu$ revealed that the lattice eigenfunctions that are analogous to plane waves differ only slightly from the continuum eigenfunctions~(\ref{ContinuumPlaneWave2}).
+In particular they seem to exhibit the same type of exponential characteristics on large scales.
+This suggests that the lattice eigenfunctions $\Psi_{\mu,b}(z_j)$ differ from the continuum eigenfunctions $\psi_{\mu,b}(z_j)$ only by some \textit{correction factor} $\chi_j$, which is expected to be close to $1$ everywhere on the infinite lattice:

 So far, this ansatz does not impose any restrictions.
-However, as a central hypothesis of this paper, we propose that the correction factor $\chi_j$ can only depend on the local environment surrounding $z_j$.
-Since all vertices on an infinite lattice are isometrically equivalent, we assume that, in~(\ref{CorrectionFunction}), the overall exponential behavior of the eigenmode is already factored out.
-Hence, we postulate that $\chi_j$ can solely depend on the direction in which the vertex "sees" the source $b=e^{i\beta}$ in relation to its nearest neighbors.
-In other words, it reflects how strongly the geodesic line originating from the source $b$ is locally tilted against the star of outgoing edges.
-For given $b$, we can thus define an angle $\alpha_j$ at each lattice site, as illustrated in the left panel of Fig.~\ref{fig:inclination}.
+However, as a central hypothesis of this paper, we propose that the correction factors $\chi_j$ exhibit a very specific dependence on the local configuration of the lattice.
+This leads us to the \textit{inclination hypothesis}, as will be explained in the following.